cloudblue/connect-haxe-sdk/README.md

 $ haxe example.hxml
 ```

-It compiles the `examples/Example.hx` file to Java and runs it.
+This compiles the `examples/Example.hx` file to Java and runs it.

 To generate the documentation, type: